 Annual Ink Cost:

-So my ‘break-even’ point using compatibles is just 4 months – if the printer became unreliable after that, I could buy a new one and still be better off because I had saved £45 already – that makes a nonsense of the claimed lifespan and warranty benefits of using genuine ink…
+So my ‘break-even’ point using compatible ink cartridges is just 4 months – if the printer became unreliable after that, I could buy a new one and still be better off because I had saved at least £45 already – more than enough to just buy a new printer…

 Of course it would be very bad for the environment to buy a new printer every 4 months!
 But, in my experience as a computer repair business owner, printers running compatible ink typically last for years.

-Is It Worth The Supposed Risks?
+Is Compatible Ink Worth The Supposed Risks?

 Consider testing with a side by side comparison to see if compatible ink quality is acceptable – or just use an online service to print your photos, it will be much cheaper for large volumes…

-- Do you mostly just print standard text and graphics, on standard paper?
-If so, you’ll likely see no real loss of quality if you switch to using cheap compatible ink cartridges like the Vmosgo 29XL that I bought.
+If yes, you’ll likely see no real loss of quality if you switch to using well reviewed cheap compatible ink cartridges like the Vmosgo 29XL that I bought.

-In 2012 the Double capacity Epson multipack was £35 for 32ml total capacity.
-In 2019 it’s now £52 for 30.5ml – 49% increase in price for 5% less ink…
+In 2012 the relevant XL capacity Epson multipack was £35 for 32ml capacity.
+In 2019 it’s now £52 for 30.5ml – 49% increase in price, for 5% less ink.